Tyler Johnson

 Despite the optimistic pre-season outlook, Brisbane stumbled out of the gate, losing their first six games.
 The early struggles highlighted the team’s lack of cohesion and the challenges of reintegrating Nathan Sobey after a significant knee injury and Baynes following a career-threatening neck injury.
 Johnson, however, quickly became one of Brisbane’s most consistent performers, averaging 15.9 points, 3.5 rebounds, 2.8 assists, and 1.2 steals over 24 games.

 The Bullets eventually broke their losing streak with consecutive victories over Illawarra, including an 82-56 win led by Baynes’ dominant 17-point, 14-rebound performance and an 86-61 win fueled by Sobey’s explosive 22-point first half.
 A narrow 74-72 victory over Tasmania extended Brisbane’s streak to three games, marking their best stretch of the season.
-Johnson’s steady contributions during this period were key in stabilizing the team’s offense.
+Johnson’s steady contributions during this period were key in stabilising the team’s offense.

 However, turmoil soon struck as the Bullets parted ways with underperforming import Walker (9.0 points, 1.8 rebounds, and 1.4 assists) and head coach James Duncan following a disappointing start.
 General Manager Sam Mackinnon stepped in as interim coach, recording a 106-95 overtime win over Perth in his debut.
 Johnson scored 18 points in the victory, which saw Sobey shine with a season-high 28 points.